Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S2 Whats Is A Smart Contract Audit/Lesson2.md

 >> "Your job is to do whatever it takes to make the protocol more secure."

-- **Protocol Fixes:** At this stage the protocol will take an auditor's report and work towards implementing suggested changes and mitigation.
+**Protocol Fixes:** At this stage the protocol will take an auditor's report and work towards implementing suggested changes and mitigation.
 The length of time of this period can vary based on complexity of the issues, number of vulnerabilities identified and more.

+**Mitigation Review:** Once a protocol has employed and tested all of the recommended fixes, a review is conducted with a focus on verifying that previously reported vulnerabilities have been resolved.